lukzimmermann/VC1_3/README.md

 pip install -r requirements.txt
 ```

 You need a vector Database where you stored your data.
-To fill the database use the code of this [Repository](https://github.com/lukzimmermann/TextEmbedder).

 Run all Elements and be Happy